Skip to content

 Virtual and hybrid events are still going strong, even as more companies move to an in-person model.

-Some innovative ideas include sponsored live streams, virtual reality activations, sponsored entertainment, sponsored merchandise, virtual lunch sponsorship, breakout "room" sponsorships, sponsored closed captioning or interpretation, short fitness and wellness sessions, and mailed giveaways.
+Some innovative ideas include sponsored live streams, virtual reality activations, sponsored entertainment, sponsored merchandise, virtual event lunch sponsorship, virtual event breakout 'room' sponsorships, sponsored closed captioning or interpretation, short fitness and wellness sessions, and mailed giveaways.
+Make sure to explore how these can be integrated into your virtual event platform for a more engaging experience.

 A person building long-term relationships with sponsors

 Building long-term relationships with sponsors can prove advantageous for companies seeking a reliable and consistent return on investment from event sponsorship.
-As an event planner, you want to make sure you can count on large sponsors to come back again and again.
+As an event planner, you want to make sure you can count on large sponsors to come back and sponsor events again and again.

 Sometimes offering exclusive perks to your most valuable accounts can be an advantage.
 Make it unattractive to not sponsor your event.